hisr2024/BhriguWelt/README.md

   responsive flows for the horoscope, past-life, future, matchmaking, and Śaka calendar engines.
 It consumes the backend REST API via `NEXT_PUBLIC_BACKEND_URL`, builds with `npm run build`, and deploys straight to Vercel for immediate testing across desktop and mobile web.
+Point `NEXT_PUBLIC_BACKEND_URL` to a Render deployment, local tunnel, or any HTTPS instance of the Python API before running `npm run dev`, `npm run build`, or `npm run start`.
 - **Documentation** (`docs/`): reference notes that enumerate the manuscript citations backing each rule embedded in the backend data files, plus targeted guides (for example the Hindu calendar conversion explainer).